ruixue27/ruixue.github.io/_pages/about.md

 I am currently a Ph.D. student in the [Department of Electronic Engineering and Information Science](https://eeis.ustc.edu.cn/) at [University of Science and Technology of China](https://ustc.edu.cn/), under the supervision of professor [Bin Li](http://staff.ustc.edu.cn/~binli/).
 I received my Bachelor's degree from [University of Science and Technology of China](https://ustc.edu.cn/) in 2019.

 # Research

 ---

 My research interests mainly lie in **Artificial Intelligence Generated Content** and **AI Security**.
-My works focus on GANs, Diffusion, and back  door learning of neural networks.
+My works focus on GANs, Diffusion, and backdoor learning of neural networks.

 # <font color=red>News</font>